rightjs/rightjs-docs/docs/en/index.md

       <p>
-        RightJS takes the performance issue very seriously, we do lots of regressive and performance testing to make sure all methods in the framework work just as fast as they possibly can.
+        RightJS takes the performance issue very seriously, we do lots of regressive and performance testing to make sure all methods in the framework work as fast as they possibly can.
       </p>
       <p>
         RightJS reuses all native functionality every browser can provide and it doesn't overcomplicate things with too fancy, slow features.
-As the result, RightJS beats up all the modern frameworks in most of the routine operations, and in many cases gets really close the pure dom code performance.
+As the result, RightJS beats up all the modern frameworks in most of routine operations, and in many cases, gets really close to the pure dom code performance.
       </p>
     },
     :more     => "Benchmarks page"